BhautikEngineer/React/README.md

 5. Update the search results in real-time as the user types, but only perform the API call after a brief delay to avoid unnecessary requests.

 These tasks should give you a good starting point to practice different React hooks and their use cases.
 Feel free to modify and enhance the tasks based on your learning goals and preferences.

+## advanced tasks based on react
+Make covid dashboard using axios.

+1. Build a To-Do List Application:
+   - Create a form to add new tasks.
+   - Display a list of tasks with the ability to mark them as completed.
+   - Implement the functionality to delete tasks.
+   - Add filters to show all tasks, completed tasks, or active tasks.
+   - Allow users to edit task details.

+2. Create a Weather Forecast Application:
+   - Fetch weather data from a weather API using Axios.
+   - Display the current weather conditions, such as temperature, humidity, and weather description.
+   - Implement a search feature to get weather forecasts for different locations.
+   - Show a 5-day weather forecast with details for each day.
+   - Include icons or images to represent weather conditions.

+3. Develop a Movie Database Application:
+   - Fetch movie data from a movie API using Axios.
+   - Create a search bar to search for movies by title or genre.
+   - Display a list of search results with movie details, such as title, release year, and rating.
+   - Implement pagination or infinite scrolling to load more search results.
+   - Create a movie detail page with additional information, like the plot, cast, and reviews.

+4. Build a Social Media Feed:
+   - Create a layout similar to popular social media platforms like Facebook or Twitter.
+   - Fetch posts or updates from a social media API.
+   - Display the posts in a feed, including the username, profile picture, timestamp, and content.
+   - Allow users to like, comment on, or share posts.
+   - Implement a feature to create new posts or updates and add them to the feed.

+5. Develop a Music Player Application:
+   - Fetch music data from a music API using Axios.
+   - Display a list of songs or albums with their details, such as title, artist, and album cover.
+   - Implement playback controls, including play, pause, next, and previous.
+   - Allow users to create playlists and add songs to them.
+   - Include features like shuffle and repeat for a personalized music experience.

+These are just a few examples of advanced tasks based on React.
+Each task requires different levels of complexity and can be expanded further based on your skills and creativity.
+Remember to utilize React's component-based architecture and explore additional libraries or frameworks that can enhance your development process.